MichaelKentBurns/MKB-cohort-1-Demo/README.md

 ## Skills Demonstrated

-This project involved a variety of skills:
+This project involves a variety of skills, including:

-* **Front-End Development:** Building a user-friendly interface with HTML, CSS, and potentially JavaScript ([Link to a relevant front-end development tutorial or documentation]).
+* **Front-End Development:** Building a user-friendly interface with HTML, CSS, and potentially JavaScript [https://github.com/MichaelKentBurns/MKB-cohort-1-Demo/tree/main/Demo-survey](Front-End Development Tutorial).
-* **Back-End Development:** Processing form submissions and potentially storing data in a database (if applicable) ([Link to a relevant back-end development tutorial or documentation]).
+* **Back-End Development:** Processing form submissions and potentially storing data in a database (if applicable), start with [https://github.com/MichaelKentBurns/MKB-cohort-1-Demo/tree/main/Demo-JSON](JSON), then dive deep into the Back-End [https://github.com/MichaelKentBurns/MKB-cohort-1-Demo/tree/main/Demo-backend](Back-End Development Tutorial).
-* **Testing:** Writing unit tests to ensure code quality ([Link to a unit testing framework documentation, e.g., Jest]).
+* **Testing:** Writing unit tests to ensure code quality [https://github.com/MichaelKentBurns/MKB-cohort-1-Demo/tree/main/test](Unit Testing Documentation).
-* **Collaboration:** Working effectively in a team using Git for version control ([Link to Git documentation]).
+* **Collaboration:** Working effectively in a team using Git for version control [https://github.com/MichaelKentBurns/MKB-cohort-1-Demo?tab=readme-ov-file#collaboration-guidelines](Git Documentation).

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgements
-Thanks to MichaelKentBurns.com and all the cohort-1 students for their contributions.
+Special thanks to MichaelKentBurns.com and all the cohort-1 students for their contributions.